Dynamic Regret of Strongly Adaptive Methods

 \subsection{Dynamic Regret}

 In a seminal work, \citet{zinkevich-2003-online} proposed to use the \emph{path-length} defined as

-to upper bound the dynamic regret.
+to upper bound the dynamic regret, where $\u_1, \ldots, \u_T \in \Omega$ is a comparator sequence.
 Specifically, \citet{zinkevich-2003-online} proved that for any sequence of convex functions, the dynamic regret of online gradient descent can be upper bounded by $O(\sqrt{T} \P(\u_1, \ldots, \u_T))$.
 Another regularity of the comparator sequence, which is similar to the path-length, is defined as

-where $\Phi_t (\cdot)$ is a dynamic model that predicts a reference point for the $t$-th round. \citet{Dynamic:ICML:13} developed a novel algorithm named dynamic mirror descent and proved that its dynamic regret is on the order of $\sqrt{T} \P'(\u_1, \ldots, \u_T)$ .
+where $\Phi_t (\cdot)$ is a dynamic model that predicts a reference point for the $t$-th round. \citet{Dynamic:ICML:13} developed a novel algorithm named dynamic mirror descent and proved that its dynamic regret is on the order of $\sqrt{T} \P'(\u_1, \ldots, \u_T)$.
 The advantage of $\P'(\u_1, \ldots, \u_T)$ is that when the comparator sequence follows the dynamical model closely, it can be much smaller than the path-length $\P(\u_1, \ldots, \u_T)$.